 In 2001, Per-Olof Bjuggren, Lars-Göran Sund, Annika Hall, Leif Melin, and Mattias Nordqvist published the first two JIBS articles in Family Business Review.
 Lars-Göran Sund published a comprehensive monograph-based study on family business succession and the gift and inheritance tax regime in Sweden, and in the spring of 2002, Emilia Florin Samuelsson defended the first doctoral dissertation on a family business topic at JIBS.
 Since then, researchers from JIBS working in CeFEO have published numerous articles, books, dissertations, book chapters, and reports both nationally and internationally.
 Relatedly, several awards and scholarships have been awarded to CeFEO researchers in recognition of the quality of their research.
 CeFEO was established in 2005.

-Over the years, the continuously growing research and teaching activities focusing on family business and ownership issues have become an integrated part of the internationally leading position that JIBS has obtained within the area of entrepreneurship and business renewal.
-JIBS is now internationally recognized as a strong research environment for family business scholarship and this area is one of the prioritized areas in JIBS´s strategy for future growth.
+Over the years, the continually growing research and teaching activities focusing on family business and ownership issues have become an integrated part of the internationally leading position that JIBS has achieved within the area of entrepreneurship, ownership and business renewal.
+JIBS is now internationally recognized as a strong research environment for family business and ownership topics, which are prioritized in JIBS’s strategy for future growth.

-Content updated 2019-08-20
+Content updated 2020-02-11